danielguillan/bem-constructor/README.md

 ### 2. Namespacing

 Objects have a clear function.
-Whethere they are components, utilities o dirty hacks, we need a consistent way of telling them apart.
+Whether they are components, utilities o dirty hacks, we need a consistent way of telling them apart.
 By namespacing objects, our UI code becomes more transparent and understandable.
 BEM Constructor supports the following object types:

 - Objects
 - Components